 Hit Em Hard and Heal QUICKLY

-- Lightning had Ultima Weapon (upgradede from Lionhart) by this time -- I like Quick Stagger.
+- Lightning should have Ultima Weapon (upgradede from Lionhart) by this time.
+I like Quick Stagger.

-- Fang's strength was up in the 2400 range and Hope's magic was up around 2300, thanks to weapons upgrades and crystarium maxing out on Mark, er, monster hunts.
-Lightning was around 1700/1700 for Str/Mag.
+- Fang's strength should be up in the 2400 range and Hope's magic should be around 2300, thanks to weapons upgrades and crystarium maxing out on Mark, er, monster hunts.
+Lightning should be around 1700/1700 for Str/Mag.

-- Started battle with Lightning SAB and the other two SYN (Superiority) to debuff the baddie (Imperil, Deshell, Deprotect) and buff everyone as much as possible.
+- Start the battle with Lightning SAB and the other two SYN (Superiority) to debuff the baddie (Imperil, Deshell, and Deprotect) and buff everyone as much as possible.

-- If baddie didn't yet have Deshell/Imperil/Deprotect once party was buffed, switched to SAB / SAB / SAB (Infiltration).
+- If baddie didn't yet have Deshell/Imperil/Deprotect once the party was buffed, switch to SAB/SAB/SAB (Infiltration).

-- Switched to RAV / RAV / COM (Relentless Assault) to pound boss.
+- Switch to RAV/RAV/COM (Relentless Assault) to pound boss.

-- Switched to MED / MED / SYN (Convalescence, Fang = SYN) every time the boss started to drop some godawful move on us with red letters.
+- Switch to MED/MED/SYN (Convalescence, Fang = SYN) every time the boss started to drop some godawful move on us with red letters.
 Hope had Curaja.

 - Repeat 5-8 until boss is dead.

 Even before Orphan was staggered, I sometimes hit it with Relentless Assault, because the chain gauge built faster.